close

 Rankings

 For several years, various organisations have drawn up and published media-effective rankings of universities.
-These university rankings can now be found for all university fields of activity: teaching, research and executive education.
-The objects of rankings are individual degree courses, disciplines, programme types or the university as a whole.
+These university rankings can now be found for all fields of university activity: teaching, research, and executive education.
+The objects of rankings are individual degree courses, disciplines, programme types, or the university as a whole.
 There are rankings at a national level, at the level of the language area, at a European level and at a global level.

 Ranking objectives and methods